 It is only through the grace of God that we can make a right use of our influence.
 There is nothing in us of ourselves by which we can influence others for good.
 If we realize our helplessness, and our need of divine power, we shall not trust to ourselves.
 We know not what results a day, an hour, or a moment may determine, and never should we begin the day without committing our ways to our heavenly Father.
 His angels are appointed to watch over us, and if we put ourselves under their guardianship, then in every time of danger they will be at our right hand.
 When unconsciously we are in danger of exerting a wrong influence, the angels will be by our side, prompting us to a better course, choosing words for us, and influencing our actions.
 Thus our influence may be a silent, unconscious, but mighty power in drawing others to Christ and the heavenly world.

 — Signs of the Times, October 21, 1903

-Heavenly Father, in starting my day I commit myself to Your divine power.
-I pray for Your grace that I may be surrounded by an atmosphere charged with the life-giving power of faith and courage and sweetened with the fragrance of love.
-Forgive me for my selfishness, I do not trust in myself to exert an influence for right.
-I plead for Your mighty power, let my every word and deed draw others to Christ and the heavenly world.
+Heavenly Father, in starting my day I commit my ways to You.
+May Your grace surround me with an atmosphere charged with faith and sweetened with the fragrance of Your love.
+I do not trust myself to exert an influence for good on my own.
+I plead for Your mighty power.
+Thank You for your angels that watch over me and keep me from exerting a wrong influence as well as prompting me to a better course.
+Let my every word and deed draw others around me to Christ and the heavenly world.